 If you thought that there’s nothing that can surprise you about Luník IX, you were wrong.
-The neighbourhood, known all around Slovakia as being the home to the Roma population, is filled with examples of how things could and should work in the future.
+The neighborhood, known all around Slovakia as the home to the Roma population, is filled with examples of how things could and should work in the future.
 Read about Petra Kurutzová, who moved from Prague to work here.
-“Her children” wait for her every day an hour before she opens the door of the local community centre.
+“Her children” wait for her every day an hour before she opens the door of the local community center.
 Thanks to the international program Borderline Offensive, over the course of one week, children worked to create a paper puppet theatre together with a Serbian artist Prota.

 They come because they want to